JamieElls/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M03Lab02_Build_Quotes.md

             src="https://raw.githubusercontent.com/JamieElls/MB-210-Dynamics365forSales/jamie-testing/Allfiles/Resources/LAB%5BMB-210%5D_M03Lab02_Build_Quotes/WriteInProductSwitch.PNG"
         >

-    **Note**: you can use a Write-In Product to create 'one-offs' (*ad hoc* products) that don't exist in the product catalog. fir the exercise we will use the Write-In Product to create an *ad hoc* flat discount.
+    **Note**: you can use a Write-In Product to create 'one-offs' (*ad hoc* products) that don't exist in the product catalog.
+For this exercise we will use the Write-In Product to create an *ad hoc* flat discount.

 1. Type **Gratis Flat Discount** in the **Write-In Product** field